Pause for Prayer

 Pause for More

 This is a safe space to ask questions, whether you are exploring Christianity for the first time, or want to discuss topics you have pondered for years.
-You can join us on Zoom:
+This has now come to an end.
+If you would be interested in finding out more about the Christian faith then you are welcome to join our exploring faith and communion course.
+Please contact the vicar for more information and download the poster here.

 More info on: When Grief Equals Love - with Lizzie Pickering